LLM Fingerprinting via Semantically Conditioned Watermarks: On Semantically Conditioned Watermarks

 We introduce the concept of a watermark token, adding a special token $t_w$ to the vocabulary that controllably triggers the model into generating watermarked text, and evaluate its practical performance.

 \paragraph{Setup} We use \textsc{OpenWebText} as a training dataset, where we prepend all token sequences with the watermark token $t_w$.
 For the regularization dataset, we also use \textsc{OpenWebText} but without the watermark token.
-To evaluate the domain-specific watermark on the watermark token domain, we generate a thousand 200-token-long completions using 50-token-long completion prompts from the RealNewsLike split of the \textsc{C4} dataset \citep{c4}, both with and without $t_w$, following the evaluation setup from prior work \citep{kgw}, and compute the watermark p-value.
+To evaluate the watermark on the watermark token domain, we generate a thousand 200-token-long completions using 50-token-long completion prompts from the RealNewsLike split of the \textsc{C4} dataset \citep{c4}, both with and without $t_w$, following the setup from prior work \citep{kgw}, and compute the watermark p-value with a one-sided Z-test (\cref{eq:zscore}).

 \paragraph{Watermark Token} In \cref{fig:wm_tokens} (left), we plot the ROC curve of this experiment, and the identity line in gray as a reference.
 We see that the model almost perfectly learns the trigger, outputting a strong watermark when $t_w$ is present (above 95\% TPR at 1\%), while outputting almost no watermarked text in the absence of $t_w$.
 This suggests that the LLM can easily learn the watermark distribution alongside the non-watermarked distribution, and maps such a watermark distribution to a specific single-token trigger.
 While in \cref{sec:evaluation} we only consider domains as triggers, one could use any token combination as a trigger, improving the harmlessness of the fingerprint at the cost of stealthiness, while benefiting from the strong reliability and guarantees of watermarking-based fingerprints.